wmo-im/wis2box-webapp/README.md

 ## Testing the wis2box-webapp image as part of the wis2box stack

-You can also run the web app as part of your wis2box stack (<a href="https://docs.wis2box.wis.wmo.int/en/1.0b7/">see the wis2box documentation</a>) to test the web app as part of the wis2box stack.
+You can also run the web app as part of your wis2box stack (<a href="https://docs.wis2box.wis.wmo.int/en/1.0b7/">see the wis2box documentation</a>).

 To do this, run the following commands: